Representative Image

 Jayantho Sengupta

 CHENNAI: India’s top-tier football competition, the Indian Super League (ISL), is set for a delayed start to its 2026 season on February 14 owing to a commercial rights agreement delay between the All India Football Federation (AIFF) and Football Sports Development Limited (FSDL).
+With the revised timeline, ISL clubs are now racing against time to finalise logistical arrangements, including securing venues, so that the season can proceed smoothly when it finally begins.

-In this context, two-time ISL champion Chennaiyin FC have approached the AIFF to request that it engage with the Sports Development Authority of Tamil Nadu (SDAT) to allow the club to use the Jawaharlal Nehru Stadium in Chennai on a rent-free basis.
+In this context, two-time ISL champions Chennaiyin FC have approached the AIFF to request that it engage with the Sports Development Authority of Tamil Nadu (SDAT) to allow the club to use the Jawaharlal Nehru Stadium in Chennai on a rent-free basis.

 According to a letter issued by the AIFF, six ISL matches are expected to be held at the Jawaharlal Nehru Stadium between February and May 2026.